sp00n/corecycler/readme.txt

 WHAT?
 -----
-A stability test script for PBO & Curve Optimizer stability testing on AMD Ryzen processors.
-It probably also works on Intel, but I haven't tested that.
+A PowerShell script to test the stability for single core loads.
+Modern CPUs can adjust their CPU frequency depending on their load, and have mechanism that allow them to clock higher when only one or two cores are loaded ("boost" clock).
+With this script you can test the stability for each core, which helps you to validate if your Ryzen "PBO" resp.
+"Curve Optimizer" settings are actually stable.
+It also works to test Intel's "Active-Core" Turbo-Boost settings.